UK tech experts · info@vividrepairs.co.uk

 • Not suited for competitive gaming

-How We Tested These ASUS Monitors
+How We Chose These ASUS Monitors

 Each monitor in this roundup was assessed on panel quality, motion handling, out-of-box colour accuracy, ergonomics, and connectivity.
 We used a combination of gaming workloads across fast-paced shooters and slower RPGs, productivity tasks including document editing and photo review, and extended sessions to assess eye fatigue.
 Refresh rate and response time claims were checked against real-world motion clarity rather than just spec sheets.
 We also factored in owner feedback from verified UK buyers to catch issues that do not show up in short-term testing.
 Prices were checked against current UK Amazon listings.
 For independent panel measurements and technical deep-dives, RTINGS.com is the best resource available.
 For ASUS's official product pages and warranty information, visit ASUS UK.